Frequently asked questions

 Is there other ways for working with you?

 Of course.
-One model that have worked well is ongoing process improvement.
+One model that have worked well is ongoing process improvement or project management.
 This is where I work on a time and materials basis.
 This is a great way to work through your processes while making improvements along the way.
-You determine how many hours you would like me to do and weekly I report on the progress made based on the time spent.
+You determine how many hours you would like me to do and I report weekly on the progress made based on the time spent.
 This allows us to frequently check in and ensure improvements are being made and are fit for purpose.
 This is a great model when you have good processes but need them documented and refined.

 Another model is a certain number of hours for a specific activity that regularly takes place.
 For example, project coordination for small projects when they reach a specific stage - kitchen installation or monthly training of staff.

 How will I know that my business is safe and in good hands?

 I have many years of experience managing data and projects for global regulatory authorities.
 This includes, UK Civil Aviation Authority, Civil Aviation Singapore, Civil Aviation Safety Authority Australia, Civil Aviation Authority NZ, Electrical Workers Registration Board (EWRB), Plumbers, Gasfitters, and Drainlayers Board (PGDB), and more, representing many industries.